jbrucker/currency-converter/README.md

 This code shows how to call the web service at `http://apilayer.net/live` to get exchange rates.
 The 3 bits of Java you need are explained below:

-1. How to use URL and HttpURLConnection to send a request and read the reply.
+1. How to use URL and HttpURLConnection to send an HTTP request and read the reply.
 2. How to parse exchange rates from the reply using a *regular expression*.
-3. How to use a Map to store the rates, with currency code as the map key.
+3. How to use a Map to store the exchange rates, with currency code as the map key.

 ## What You Need

-To use any web service you need to know the URLs for the services they provide, any parameters you need to supply, and what the service URL will return.
+To use any web service you need to know the URL for the service, any parameters that the service requires, and what information the service URL will return.
 This is the web service's API.

-For the [CurrencyLayer.com](https://currencylayer.com) exchange rate service the API Documentation and examples is at [Documentation](https://currencylayer.com/documentation).
+For the [CurrencyLayer.com](https://currencylayer.com) exchange rate service the API Documentation and examples are at [Documentation](https://currencylayer.com/documentation).

 The free "live" quote service has: